evias/nem-php/CONTRIBUTING.md

 This application is compliant with the [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) and [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md).
 If you notice any compliance oversights, please send a patch via pull request or notify me by creating an Issue.

-## Pull Requests

-The pull request process differs for new features and bugs.

-Pull requests for bugs may be sent without creating any proposal issue.
-If you believe that you know of a solution for a bug that has been filed, please leave a comment detailing your proposed fix or create a pull request with the fix mentioning that issue id.

 ### Proposal \ Feature Requests

 If you have a proposal or a feature request, you may create an issue with `[Proposal]` in the title.